Understanding boot sequences in BIOS and UEFI

 • Check Secure Boot if components fail to load; use signed shims or disable Secure Boot temporarily.

-• Use efibootmgr and a live ISO to inspect and repair EFI entries rather than random changes in firmware UI.
+• Use efibootmgr and a live ISO to inspect and repair EFI entries rather than random changes in the firmware UI.